cannawen/metric_units_reddit_bot/README.md

 Git hooks
 ---
-The pre-commit hook will run tests before each commit.
-It will only allow code to be committed if all tests are passing successfully and there are no unnecessary console.log statements.
+The pre-commit hook will run before each commit.
+It will only allow code to be committed if the following preconditions are met:
+- There are no failing tests
+- All tests are run (no `.only()` statements isolating tests)
+- There are no unnecessary console.log statements

-To enable git hooks, copy the file `pre-commit` into the `./.git/hooks/` directory
+To enable git hooks, copy the file [pre-commit](pre-commit) into your `./.git/hooks/` directory

 Questions or Comments?